One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Summary and Conclusions

 \section{Summary and Conclusions}

-Assuming reduced-form and first-stage estimates are normally distributed, rejection rates for conventional $t$-tests in just-ID IV models are distorted little unless endogeneity is extraordinarily large.
-A corollary is that conventional IV standard errors are likely to yield confidence intervals with good coverage.
-Three widely-cited applications, two of which demonstrate considerable OVB in OLS estimates, are characterized by modest endogeneity and consequently fall well inside the low-distortion comfort zone.
+Assuming reduced-form and first-stage estimates are approximately normally distributed, null rejection rates for conventional $t$-tests in \ac{just-ID IV} models are distorted little unless endogeneity is exceptionally high.
+A corollary to this fact is good coverage of conventional confidence intervals.
+Three widely-cited applications, two of which exhibit considerable OLS OVB, are characterized by moderate endogeneity and consequently fall well inside the low-distortion just-ID IV comfort zone.
 We've argued that these three examples should be seen as representative rather than idiosyncratic: the structure of much applied micro research naturally bounds endogeneity.

-We've also introduced a new theoretical reason to be unconcerned with the bias of just-ID IV\@.
-This builds on the \textcite{AnAr17} argument that in credible applications of just-ID \ac{IV}, the analyst is rarely agnostic about the direction of the first stage.
+We also develop a new theoretical argument alleviating bias concerns in \ac{just-ID IV}.
+As \textcite{AnAr17} note, the most convincing applications of \ac{just-ID IV} restrict the sign of the first stage.
 Unlike \textcite{AnAr17}, however, we impose the same sign restriction on the estimated as well as the theoretical first stage.
-Such conditioning roughly halves the median bias of the \ac{IV} estimator.
-Moreover, in contrast with screening on the first-stage $F$, sign-screening generates no pretest bias.
-Since most analysts likely impose an estimated first-stage sign screen as a matter of course, the bias reduction sign-conditioning engenders is already reflected in published empirical work.
+In contrast to screening on first-stage $F$, which may do more harm than good, empirical sign-screening roughly halves the median bias of the \ac{IV} estimator without degrading coverage.
+Since most analysts likely impose an estimated first-stage sign screen as a matter of course, the bias reduction sign-conditioning engenders should be reflected in published empirical work.

+What practical lesson should we draw from this?
+In the context of the AK91, AE98, and AL99 studies, first-stage sign screening adds no action items to the empirical agenda.
+The first-stage estimates in these applications are robustly right-signed.
+In applications with weaker instruments than these, an empirical strategy that begins by examining the first-stage sign would seem to have no downside.
+Claims for credible causal evidence requires more than this, however.
+In AK91, for instance, the quarter-of-birth story holds water because schooling can be seen to move sharply up and down with quarter of birth as predicted by compulsory attendance laws, across 30 birth cohorts in three data sets, and because graduate degree completion, which should be changed little by compulsory attendance, moves little with quarter of birth.
+This sort of coherence contributes as much or more than statistical significance to first stage strength.